anthonyigel/homework_practice/README.md

 # Project Template

-This project is a boiler plate for any new Pyspark projects for epp in Agatha.
+This project is a boiler plate for any new Pyspark projects.
 It houses the basic project structure that we should generally use.

 To use:
 1. Click Use this template button in GitHub
 2. On the create new repo page
-    * Change owner to EPP within dropdown
     * Name repository
     * Provide brief project description
 3. Create dev Branch